MDM Dictionary

 9. Create levels if required.

-11. Determine groups of elements to narrow down the list of available dictionary elements.
+11. Determine element groups to limit the list of available dictionary elements.
 Going to the page is available after saving dictionary settings.

 12. Set up alternative hierarchies.
 Going to the page is available after saving dictionary settings.